lalomartins/dart-commit-info/README.md

       : "commit ${commitInfo!.commitIdShort} on ${commitInfo!.branch}, from ${commitInfo!.timestamp}${commitInfo!.localChanges ? " (with local changes)" : ""}");
 }
 ```

+You can find a (barely) more involved example in the `example` folder in this
+library's git repository.

 Unfortunately, since [the Flutter build tool is not
 extensible](https://github.com/flutter/flutter/issues/25377) as of this